 What’s in my treasure chest?
 Here are a few:

 An oyster shell.
 I grew up on Cape Cod eating fresh oysters as a child, dug by my grandfather who was a shell fisherman.
 Talk about unconditional love!!
-My grandfather Forset was calm, resilient, of service to all and literally had the patience of a saint.
+My grandfather Forest was calm, resilient, of service to all and literally had the patience of a saint.
 I’m convinced that phrase was coined with him in mind.
 I can still feel his calloused hand in mine.
 In most of my memories, I was either in his truck, on his old metal boat scooping oysters and live crabs out of Prince Harbor, or on tiptoes reaching up to the burnt orange vinyl kitchen counter to steal a freshly shucked oyster.
 My shell has a bounty of deep purple, which in the days of trading wampum, would have held great value.
 I still love oysters and my shell is priceless.

 My figure skates.
 This pair is what I wore to do compulsory figures and specifically when I skated my 8th/gold medal test.
 They are different from the skates I used to jump and spin because of the shape of the blade and toe picks.
 Unfortunately, figure skating no longer requires compulsory figures; it was the hardest and arguably most boring part of the sport but I loved it because of the challenge and unique skills required.